kartoza/docker-qgis-server/README.md

 # Example use with docker compose

-Here is a contrived example showing how you can run QGIS Desktop from in a docker container using docker-compose.
-Note you may need to run ``xhost +`` first.
+Here is a contrived example showing how you can run QGIS Server from in a docker container using docker-compose.
 Example ``docker-compose`` follows:

 ```
 db: